skolnikskolnik/nimagi/README.md

 4. Added a form to the contact page

-5. Added sample images to the portfolio
+5. Added sample images to the portfolio with image cards

+6. Added contact information

+7. Added CSS to portfolio to make images more uniform and to add margins